MC MARY KOM, 48Kg

 Club: All India Police

-Intro: Hailing from the same state as Mary Kom, Sarita Devi is another Asian boxing legend who has won the Asian title five times and also happens to be a former World Champion.
-Sarita Devi made headlines following her 2014 Asian Games controversial final loss, but by far is amongst the most reputed and successful athlete of Indian boxing.
+Hailing from Manipur, Sarita Devi is another boxing legend like Mary Kom.
+Sarita has to her credit five Asian titles besides being a World Champion.
+She made headlines following her 2014 Asian Games controversial final loss, but by far the most reputed and successful in Indian boxing.

 2018: Indian Open International Championships, New Delhi: Silver